-My family has been spending holidays here for generations, and with good reasons.
-Miles of soft sand and crystal clear shallow waters make it perfect for budding swimmers and the food is so delicious even the fussiest of eaters accepts it in handfuls (now, that alone makes Tuscany worth it!).
+My family has been spending holidays here for generations, and for good reasons.
+Miles of soft sand and crystal clear shallow waters make it perfect for budding swimmers, and the food is so delicious even the fussiest of eaters accepts it in handfuls (now, that alone makes Tuscany worth it!).

 Bec from Wyld Family Travel

 When we told people we were heading to Poland, we got plenty of warnings about our ‘safety’ so as a worrier, I was straight away concerned about it.
 I could not have been so wrong.

 We have spent some time in Krakow and other parts of Poland, and we can’t get enough.
 The kids are made to feel more than welcome, and we have not ever felt unsafe…which we have had in some other cities!

 Krakow is a place easy to walk around, and the market is a favourite place for the girls.
 There are so many things to see and do in the city, especially the Kosciuszko Mound, which has stunning views over Krakow and Wawel Castle with its story of the dragon that lives under it.